BuidlGuidl/PWA-base/README.md

 #### 6.1 .
 Setting Environment Variables

-When you deploy to Vercel you have to set all the environment variables from your `packages/nextjs/.env` and `packages/nextjs/.env.local` files into your Vercel Environment Variables section.
+When you deploy to Vercel you have to set all the environment variables from your `packages/nextjs/.env.local` file into your Vercel Environment Variables section.

 You can do this in the Vercel Project dashboard under _"Settings > Environment Variables"_.

-> Hint: You can mass copy all the config variables from your`packages/nextjs/.env` and `packages/nextjs/.env.local` config files and paste them into the Vercel form.
+> Hint: You can mass copy all the config variables from your `packages/nextjs/.env.local` config files and paste them into the Vercel form.

 ![VercelEnvironmentVariables](https://github.com/BuidlGuidl/PWA-burner-wallet/assets/55535804/8d1a56cf-a7c0-4ebe-8949-18673d6542e7)